-- (1) This section applies to- - (a) an instrument by which a legal or equitable interest in an existing or future tenement is or may be created, assigned, or otherwise dealt with, whether directly or indirectly, which is not an instrument of transfer to which Section 260 applies; and - (b) a tribute agreement. - (2) No legal or equitable interest is created, assigned or otherwise dealt with by an instrument, either directly or indirectly unless and until the instrument has been- - (a) approved by the Minister under Subsection (5)(a); and - (b) registered under Subsection (6). - (3) No tribute agreement is valid unless and until it has been- - (a) approved by the Minister under Subsection (5)(a); and - (b) registered under Subsection (6). - (4) An application for approval of an instrument to which this section applies must be submitted in the prescribed form, together with the instrument, to the Mining Registrar, who must submit the application to the Advisory Council for its advice. - (5) The Minister, in accordance with the advice of the Advisory Council, must- - (a) approve the instrument or tribute agreement, subject to such conditions as the Minister, in accordance with the advice of the Advisory Council, considers necessary; or - (b) refuse to approve the instrument or tribute agreement. - (6) If the Minister approves an instrument or tribute agreement, the Mining Registrar must register the instrument or agreement. - (7) If the Minister has approved an instrument under this section, a subsequent transfer of the tenement under Section 260 effected by the instrument is taken to have been approved by the Minister and must be registered by the Mining Registrar, provided that-
+- (1) This section applies to- - (a) an instrument by which a legal or equitable interest in an existing or future tenement is or may be created, assigned, or otherwise dealt with, whether

-- (a) the transfer is made in accordance with the instrument; and - (b) there has been substantial compliance with the conditions of the tenement to which the transfer relates. - (8) The parties to an instrument approved under this section may jointly apply in the prescribed form to the Secretary to deregister an instrument previously registered under this section. - (9) When the Secretary approves an application under Subsection (7), the Mining Registrar must deregister the instrument. - (10) If the Mining Registrar receives a court order to deregister an instrument approved under this section, the Mining Registrar must deregister the instrument.
+- directly or indirectly, which is not an instrument of transfer to which Section 260 applies; and - (b) a tribute agreement. - (2) No legal or equitable interest is created, assigned or otherwise dealt with by an instrument, either directly or indirectly unless and until the instrument has been- - (a) approved by the Minister under Subsection (5)(a); and - (b) registered under Subsection (6). - (3) No tribute agreement is valid unless and until it has been- - (a) approved by the Minister under Subsection (5)(a); and - (b) registered under Subsection (6). - (4) An application for approval of a tribute agreement or instrument to which this section applies must be submitted in the prescribed form, together with the document for which approval is sought, to the Mining Registrar, who must submit the application to the Advisory Council for its advice. - (5) The Minister, in accordance with the advice of the Advisory Council, must- - approve the instrument or tribute agreement, subject to such conditions as the Minister, in accordance with the advice of the Advisory Council, considers necessary; or - (b) refuse to approve the instrument or tribute agreement. - (6) If the Minister approves an instrument or tribute agreement, the Mining Registrar must register the instrument or agreement. - (7) If the Minister has approved an instrument under this section, a subsequent transfer of the tenement under Section 260 effected by the instrument is taken to have been approved by the Minister and must be registered by the Mining Registrar, provided that- - (a) the transfer is made in accordance with the instrument; and - (b) there has been substantial compliance with the conditions of the tenement to which the transfer relates. - (8) The parties to an instrument or tribute agreement approved and registered under this section may jointly apply to the Secretary in the prescribed form to deregister the instrument or tribute agreement. - (9) If the Secretary receives an application under Subsection (8), and the Secretary is satisfied that it is the desire of all parties to the instrument or tribute agreement that it be deregistered, the Secretary must approve the application.